Tidal Bore Rafting in Nova Scotia – The World Highest Tides

 rafting tidal bore nova scotia

 It started off calm enough.
-The tide comes in slowly at first so we made our way out to a sandbar where we walked in the centre of the river taking in the fact that within a few minutes, this will all be covered in water.
+The tide came in slowly at first, so we made our way out to a sandbar, where we walked in the center of the river, taking in the fact that within a few minutes, this would all be covered in water.

 We walked around for about 15 minutes before we were called back to our rafts for the thrill ride on the river.
 Once the water started covering the sand, it moved fast.
-Within minutes we were bouncing over our first set of rapids known as Giggles.
+Within minutes, we were bouncing over our first set of rapids, which were known as Giggles.

 Different Sets of Rapids